Where would we Bee without Bees?

-As pollinators, bees play a key part in every aspect of our ecosystem.
-Not only can we thank the bees for bringing honey to our morning breakfast spread, but for the important role they play in agricultural production.
+As pollinators, bees play a key part of our ecosystem.
+Not only can we thank the bees for bringing honey to our breakfast, but for the important role they play in agricultural production.
 In fact, bees are responsible for pollinating up to 30% of the world’s food crops.

 With the help of Bees Up Top, our rooftop hive is home to thousands of ‘Rescue’ Bees who have been given a new buzz of life at Crowne Plaza Auckland.